Laser-induced transient opacity in helium nanodroplets probed by single-shot coherent diffraction: Discussion and Conclusion

 At laser intensities below \SI{1}{\tera\watt\per\square\centi\meter}, the calculated absorption map in Fig. \ref{fig:results_decrease_csca_det_signal_ref_index_double_column} a) shows two prominent features related to absorption corresponding to the $1s2p$ (around 21.4 eV) and $1s3p$ (around 23.2 eV) dipole-allowed transitions, similar to the absorption of atomic helium.
 With increasing NIR intensity, these bands shift in energy due to the AC Stark effect (the $1s2p$ band is red-shifted and the $1s3p$ band blue-shifted, respectively).
-We note that sub-cycle features from interfering two-photon quantum paths \cite{Chen2013laser} cannot be resolved in our experiment.
+We note that sub-cycle features from interfering two-photon quantum paths \cite{Chen2013laser} cannot be resolved in our experiment and excluded by averaging over the carrier envelope phase of the NIR pulse in our model.
 Around \SI{1}{\tera\watt\per\square\centi\meter}, a new absorption band appears above the $1s2p$ feature which subsequently shifts upwards to around 22 eV.
 Comparison with previous studies \cite{Wu2016} suggests that this feature corresponds to a superposition of several light-induced states (LIS), namely $2s+$, $3s-$ and $3d-$ (describing the population of $1s2s$ by the absorption of the difference of one XUV and one NIR photon and $1s3s$ and $1s3d$ by the absorption of the sum of one XUV and one NIR photon).
 In bulk liquid, these transitions appear to merge into one broad band.

 Analog assignments can be made for the general features in the $\delta$-map (refraction), displayed in Fig. \ref{fig:results_decrease_csca_det_signal_ref_index_double_column} b).
 They are connected to the $\beta$-map landscape via the Kramers-Kronig relations, leading to Fano-like structures in the refraction map which are characteristically shifted in energy compared to the corresponding absorption maxima.